04 Day Inca Jungle Trail to Machu Picchu – Group Service

 These “Formidable” treks are our most difficult treks and require serious effort but are also the most rewarding.
 It is necessary to be in pristine physical condition.
 Again, you must be acclimated to the Andes’ high altitude before leaving as it affects your oxygenation, energy levels, and hydration.
 Spending 4-5 days or more if possible at high altitude will help you on the trek.
 You will need hiking shoes and possibly trekking poles for these treks.
 It is important to train physically before these treks so that your body is prepared for the strenuous nature of the trip.
 Generally, these last at least an entire day in infrequently-traveled areas with rough paths.

-This Tour 04 Day Inca Jungle Trail to Machu Picchu is aimed at all those who are ready and willing to overflow adrenaline during the whole trip to Machu Picchu, an incredible combination of hiking and extreme sports, joining activities such as mountain biking, zip lines, canoeing Of impressive rivers, including camping in the jungle, and finally to reach the mysterious and impressive ruins of Machu Picchu.
+This Tour 04 Day Inca Jungle Trail to Machu Picchu is aimed at all those who are ready and willing to overflow adrenaline during the whole trip to Machu Picchu.
+An incredible combination of hiking and extreme sports, joining activities such as mountain biking, zip lines, rafting in impressive rivers.
+Staying in the Cusco jungle, and finally to reach the mysterious and impressive marvel: Machu Picchu.

 DAY 1: CUSCO- SANTA MARIA (BIKING AND RAFTING)

 DAY 2: SANTA MARIA-SANTA TERESA: (TREKKING)

 DAY 3: SANTA TERESA – AGUAS CALIENTES – (ZIP LINE AND TREKKING)